zchking/docs/pages/katalon-studio/docs/using-autoit-for-authentication-in-katalon-studio.md

             *   Open (or create new) autoit file with contents:

-> Change your own credential at “Username” and “Password” fields
+> Change your own credential at "Username" and "Password" fields

 ```groovy
 WinWaitActive("","Authentication Required","10")